Why Mobile Voting?

 All signs point to the inevitability of mobile voting.
 We have the technology and the security intelligence to tackle this now.

 Think about what we do on our phones every day.
 Talk to loved ones.
 Conduct business.
 Buy toothpaste.
 Transfer money.
 Shouldn’t we be able to use that same technology to participate in our own democracy?
 If we want people to vote, we have to make it secure and we have to make it easy.
-We have the technology to achieve both with smartphone voting.
+We have the technology to achieve both with mobile voting.